adiguptaa/Predicting-Credit-Card-Fraud/README.md

 - 3. Generalization and Effectiveness on New Test Data

+The ultimate test of a model's utility is its performance on new, unseen data.
+The tuned Random Forest model not only showed promising results during training but also demonstrated excellent generalization capabilities on an independent test dataset.
+With high precision and recall for detecting fraudulent transactions in the test data, the model confirmed its practical applicability and effectiveness in a real-world scenario.

+Conclusion: The tuned Random Forest model's robust performance on both training and new test data underscores its effectiveness in detecting fraudulent transactions within credit card data.
+It showcases the potential of machine learning models, properly optimized and evaluated, to provide valuable tools in combating financial fraud.

 ### Group Members
 - Aditya Gupta
 - Alexander Iluridze
 - Gabriel Morano
 - Lulu Ma
-The ultimate test of a model's utility is its performance on new, unseen data.
-The tuned Random Forest model not only showed promising results during training but also demonstrated excellent generalization capabilities on an independent test dataset.
-With high precision and recall for detecting fraudulent transactions in the test data, the model confirmed its practical applicability and effectiveness in a real-world scenario.

-Conclusion: The tuned Random Forest model's robust performance on both training and new test data underscores its effectiveness in detecting fraudulent transactions within credit card data.
-It showcases the potential of machine learning models, properly optimized and evaluated, to provide valuable tools in combating financial fraud.
+### Acknowledgements
+We would like to express our deepest appreciation to the following individuals for their invaluable assistance and support throughout this project:

+- Pablo Jordan
+- Shahriar Shochi
+- Wilson Qin